 Peprin frowned, obviously thinking about that comment.
 “Goats, then?” he finally said.

-Vivenna sighed, waving him forward, and they joined the small procession walking through the grass toward a structure outside of the circle of palaces.
+Vivenna waved him forward, and they joined the small procession walking through the grass toward a structure outside of the circle of palaces.
 She’d been worried about standing out--after all, she still wore her simple Idris dress, with its high neck, functional fabric, and muted colors.
 Yet, she was beginning to realize that there just wasn’t a way to stand out in T’Telir.

 The people around her wore such a stunning variety of outfits that she wondered who had the imagination to design them all.
-Some were as covering and modest as Vivenna’s, and others had muted colors--though these were usually accented by bright scarves or hats.
+Some were as covering as Vivenna’s, and others had muted colors--though these were usually accented by bright scarves or hats.
 Modesty in both design and color was obviously unpopular, but not non-existent.

-It’s all about drawing attention, she realized as she walked.
-Some wear the whites and faded colors as a reaction against the bright colors, trying to look different.
+It’s all about drawing attention, she realized.
+Some wear the whites and faded colors as a reaction against the bright colors.
 But, because everyone tries so hard to look distinctive, nobody does!

 Which meant, probably, that she was safe.
-Nobody in T’Telir would know what she looked like--in fact, nobody even knew that another princess of Idris was in the city.
 Feeling a little more secure, she glanced at Peprin.
 He was obviously enjoying the experience, perhaps too much.

-“Look at how funny the buildings are, Vivenna,” he said, pointing at the closest palace as they passed.
+“Look at how funny the buildings are, Vivenna,” he said, pointing at the closest palace.
 “The people here are all wear a lot of colors, but the buildings are each just one color!
 I wonder why that is.”

 Vivenna glanced at the building.
-“It’s not one color,” she said.
-“It’s many different shades of the same color.”
+“It’s not one color.
+It’s many different shades of the same color.”

 Peprin shrugged.
-“Red is red,” he said.
+“Red is red.”

 Vivenna shook her head.
 How could she explain?
 To her eyes, the building was a complex work of art.
 Each shade was a different. . .level of red.
 Like a musical scale.
 There were notes, half-notes, thirds and fifths.
 Some formed harmonies, some formed dissonances.

-It was the same with the buildings.
-While the walls were of pure red, the roof tiles, side columns, and other ornamentations were of slightly different shades.
-And each of those shades was distinct and intentional.
-They formed stepping fifths of color, harmonizing with the base tint of the walls.
+The walls were of pure red.
+The roof tiles, side columns, and other ornamentations were of slightly different shades, each distinct and intentional.
+The columns, for instance, formed stepping fifths of color, harmonizing with the base tint of the walls.

-It was like a symphony of color.
-Every hue was exact, with just the right amount of white to make it harmonize with the other colors.
-The building had obviously been constructed for a person who had obtained the Third Heightening, for only one such as Vivenna could tell how the colors resonated so ideally together.
+It was like a symphony of hues.
+Every was exact, with just the right amount of white to make it harmonize.
+The building had obviously been constructed for a person who had obtained the Third Heightening, for only one such as Vivenna would be able to see the ideal resonance.

 To others. . .well, it was just a bunch of red.

-“I’ll bet that they ran out of paint half-way through,” Peprin said, leaning in conspiratorially to her.
+“I’ll bet that they ran out of paint half-way through,” Peprin said.
 “Then, they had to mix more, and they didn’t quite get it right.
 I did that once with my mom’s house.
 I whitewashed half, then ran out of wash and got some more.
 But, it was darker, and her house ended up looking like it was painted half one color, and half another!”